microsoft/typed-rest-client/README.md

   - Rest Client with typescript generics and async/await/Promises
   - Http Client with pipe stream support and async/await/Promises
+  - Typings included so no need to acquire separately (great for intellisense and no versioning drift)

+  - Basic, Bearer and NTLM Support out of the box
+  - Proxy support
+  - Certificate support (Self-signed server and client cert)
+  - Layered for Rest or Http use
+  - Full Samples and Tests included for usage

 ```javascript
 import * as rm from 'typed-rest-client/RestClient';